 Society shouldn’t have to legalise guns and risk mass shootings in order to prevent tyranny.
 There must be better alternatives such as simply representing minorities in the military.
 With the right motives and leadership a political or regional militia would be as accountable as a central military.
 An inclusive militia can be multiethnic and amalgamate a spectrum of political beliefs.
 It could represent an alliance of multiple small minorities rather than only one group in particular.
 What I’m trying to say is that there’s nothing inherently shady with the concept of an armed militia.
 It could easily cater for the defensive needs of minorities as a whole.

-Although admittedly in the wrong hands there’s obviously a risk of terrorism or indeed civil war.
+Although admittedly in the wrong hands there’s obviously a risk of general inter-tribal warfare, terrorism or indeed civil war.
 The point I’m making is that “militia” is a neutral term.
 It could be good or evil depending on its intentions.
 A benefit is that the right to form a militia necessarily gives their opponents the right to counter-protest and form their own counter-militia!
 A caveat is that it will be difficult to ever disarm a bad militia once they’re granted permission to form.
 Another limitation is that a bad militia could collude with criminals to arm them and defy gun control.
 Although that same problem would equally apply to any corrupt military.
 The only thing worse than a failed ethnic militia is a failed ethnic military which possesses unrivalled power.
 To reiterate it’s much easier for civilians to defeat an enemy militia than an authoritarian military.

 The macabre history of both ethnic genocides and mass shootings of random civilians means that all options must considered when it comes to safely defending people.
 In a series of dystopian options it can sometimes be down to which poses the least threat in a certain community.
 Sometimes hate speech laws are sufficient but they’re not foolproof.
 It’s impossible for a court to be 100% unbiased as judges are themselves voters.
 The only sure-fire way to defend minorities is through their representation in the military.